Revisiting Neuron Coverage for DNN Testing: A Layer-Wise and Distribution-Aware Criterion: Design of NeuraL Coverage

-\F~\ref{fig:relation} presents three different correlations of two neurons, namely, no correlation, positive correlation and negative correlation.
+\F~\ref{fig:relation} presents three different correlations of two neurons.
 Given that there are more than one neuron, the DNN coverage should simultaneously consider the divergence of each neuron and correlations among neurons. \E~\ref{equ:var} uses variance to describe divergence of a neuron's output, i.e., $\sigma^2_{n_1}$ and $\sigma^2_{n_2}$.
 Similarly, we use the covariance, a common metric for joint variability of two variables, to characterize the correlation between two neurons.
 Thus, the correlation between the two neurons is formulated as

 $\varsigma_{n_1, n_2} = 0$ implies that $n_1$ and $n_2$ are not correlated, whereas $\varsigma_{n_1, n_2} > 0$ denotes a positive correlation between $n_1$ and $n_2$, i.e., $n_1$ will increase with $n_2$, and vice verse.
 A higher $\varsigma_{n_1, n_2}$ denotes a stronger correlation.
 The same holds when $\varsigma_{n_1, n_2} < 0$.
 Taking \E~\ref{equ:var} and \E~\ref{equ:covar} into account, we simultaneously represent the divergence of each neuron and correlations of neurons in a unified form as